 Allocate at least an hour of undisturbed time with a few of your teammates.
 You can take the old-school route and use a whiteboard and sticky notes, or use online collaboration software like Gliffy to work together from anywhere.
 Click here to launch the template and start a free trial of Gliffy Online >>

 Tip: For an extra-strong start, consider doing some prework, too.
-Other business frameworks like SWOT analysis and value chain analysis can help you better understand the competitive environment and what differentiates key players.
+Other business frameworks like SWOT analysis, PEST analysis, and value chain analysis can help you better understand the competitive environment and what differentiates key players.

 As you start filling out your canvas, remember that you don’t need to go in any particular order!
 If anything, start with the teal area of our business model canvas template and focus on the value propositions, your customer relationships and segments, and channels.
 This is a great way to center your team on the customer and their needs.